-Taking a collaborative approach to transform a suburban council housing estate.
+Taking a collaborative approach to transform a suburban neighbourhood.

-Circle Housing Merton Priory (CHMP) acquired the Eastfields Estate in Mitcham alongside two others nearby with plans for regeneration.
+Clarion Housing Group is exploring the regeneration of Eastfields in Mitcham alongside two other neighbourhoods.
 Working closely with residents, the focus is on providing better homes and better connecting them to the wider community.

 We knew the key to improving Eastfields was to add variety, and so we proposed collaborating with Proctor and Matthews and Cullinan Studio – two practices with whom we share a very similar culture and ethos.
 This collective approach paid off and we were jointly appointed to develop a new masterplan for the estate.